Arghya-Tech99/Inverted-Pendulum-PID-PSO/README.md

 The project starts off by exploring the system's open-loop behavior, highlighting its natural instability and rapid divergence from the equilibrium point.
 The core of this work lies in implementing a Proportional-Integral-Derivative (PID) controller to achieve stabilization.
 Crucially, the controller gains are optimally tuned using Particle Swarm Optimization (PSO) algorithm.
 The subsequent analysis focuses on the closed-loop feedback system performance, demonstrating the effectiveness of the PSO-tuned PID controller in maintaining the pendulum's upright position and regulating the cart's position, thus transforming the mathematically non-linear and unstable system into a stable, practical and controlled mechanism.

+This initial release focusses only on generating responses for the open-loop system and feedback system regulated by a PID Controller (which has been tuned using PSO algorithm).
+Future expansions include comparing the feedback response when more advanced control algorithms (like LQR and SMC etc.) are used to control the system.

 ## Diagrams